lawrence501/5e-cli/README.md

     - Smash together 2 crystals to generate a new crystal of a type that wasn't smashed
     - 10% chance each turn per player to "flare", using its power.
 Calc on combat start with script, don't tell players other than telling them when they flare
     - The crystals count as the wearer's minions for the sake of their powers, but whenever they reference themselves, they affect the player instead

+- Replace res with barrier?
+    - Values increased by 3, so dmg res goes from 1 per 2pts to 2 per 1pt + single pt resistances go to 4 per pt.
+Single type res goes to 5 per pt, polarity res is 3 per pt.

 - Future loot options suggestion (d100 roll)
 1. Wondrous Items (low)